Birds

 Carolina Wrens go to their business alone or in a group.
 Once the nestlings are fledged, they feed them together also.
 The Wrens also find pairs who stay with them year-round.

-They mostly use their songs and calls for advertising their presence in their territory.
+They mostly use their songs and calls to advertise their presence in their territory.
 Even when the predators come, they start to call an alarm and chase them off from their place.

-The Carolina Wrens do not migrate, and they stay at the same place throughout the year.
+The Carolina Wrens do not migrate, and they stay in the same place throughout the year.
 The Carolina Wrens are diurnal and active throughout the day.

 Reproduction and Life Cycle